Skip to content

 Understanding "View All Sharing"

-The "View All Sharing" flag is a special setting that bypasses work package restrictions:
+The "View All Sharing" flag is a special user-level setting that bypasses work package restrictions.

 Normal users: